-The final set of examples extends my examination of vocatives to the issues of which participants were seen as having specific sets of knowledge and how they responded to being positioned accordingly.
+The final set of examples examines how participants were seen as having specific sets of knowledge and how they responded to being positioned accordingly.
 The example came during a discussion of the differences between wachawi ('witchdoctors') and waganga ('indigenous healers') that the facilitators had raised in an effort to guide the participants to see more common ground between waganga and biomedical doctors.
 The logic seemed to be that through distinguishing both kinds of doctors as "not witchdoctors," an equivalency would be established.
-Nevertheless, as the conversation revealed, the biomedical doctors as equivalent to witchdoctors.
+Nevertheless, as the conversation revealed, the biomedical doctors, and even the facilitator, engaged in discursive actions that portraved the traditional doctors as equivalent to witchdoctors.

-The first example comes from a conversation that began when a question was posed by Ngereza, a biomedical nurse, who was asking about the rather unusual idea of kuruka ungo, a type of magic often attributed to the Tanga region that allows people to travel through the air without using any devices other than their own bodies (McMillen 2008b).
+The first example comes from a conversation that began when a question was posed by Ngereza, a biomedical nurse, who was asking about the rather unusual idea of kuruka ungo, a type of magic often attributed to the Tanga region that allows people to travel through the air without using any devices other than their own bodies (McMillen 2008).
 Kuruka ungo is not a practice that healers would generally ascribe to, particularly the set of healers at the workshop who were all dedicated to creating stronger bonds with their biomedical colleagues.
-Ngereza expressed curiosity about the practice, and many of the traditional healers in the room responded that it does exist.
+Ngereza expressed curiosity about the practice, and many of the traditional healers in the room responded that it does exist, merely stating "kipo" ('it exists').

-- Nge(MD): Katika mazungumzo kwamba mtu akitumia ungo kwa kusafiria ni kosa la jinai.
+1 Nge(MD): Katika mazungumzo kwamba mtu akitumia ungo kwa kusafiria

-Je (.) kweli kitu unakisikia kweli kipo?
+2 ni kosa la jinai.
+Je kweli kitu unakisikia kweli kipo?

-- 3 Many(H): Kipo.
+3 Many(H): Kipo.

-- 4 Dr. Saba: Mimi siwezi kulijibu hilo.
+4 Dr. Saba: Mimi siwezi kulijibu hilo.